JamesWoolfenden/terraform-by-example/docs/lesson6.md

 ### Testing

-As alluded to there is no really satisfatory tool for unit
+As alluded previously to, I have yet to fins a satisfatory tool/solution for unit testing

 - Checkov.
 - Terraform init, plan, fmt, validate.
-- No great solution for unit testing
-- Only test whats you can reasonably fix
+- Only test whats you can reasonably be expected to fix.

 Some use AWS-spec.
 I do not.